thegoodideaco/visualizing-hierarchies/src/router/vue+d3/layouts.md

 }
 ```

-At this point, everything is observed, and will calculate things in an order that just works.
-Now we just need to render it.
+> At this point, everything is observed, and will calculate things in an order that just works.
+>
+> Now we just need to render it.

+---

+### Visualizing the layout

 In our SVG, let's add a circle for each descendant.
 We will bind `x`, `y`, and `r` for size and positioning, as well as a tooltip to show the key and value of each node.